Families of singular K\"ahler-Einstein metrics: Introduction

 \subsection{Acknowledgements.}

 We thank S.Boucksom, M.P\u{a}un, J.Song and A.Zeriahi for several interesting discussions.
 We are grateful to the anonymous referees for a remarkably careful reading, for suggesting many improvements as well as for pointing out a gap in ~\S3 of an earlier version.
+Finally, we thank Rui Tang for pointing out an error in the published version.
 The authors are partially supported by the ANR project GRACK.